meyyazhagan/go-build/README.md

-# CI/CD Pipeline for Go application
+# CI/CD Pipeline for Ataccama Go application

 Hello!
 If you're reading this, you've applied to work with us as a DevOps Engineer.
 That's great!
 As a first round of our hiring process, we want to see your technical ability.
 Please, read this README carefully, as it contains everything that you neeed to complete the task.